0BAB1/ZynQ-Tutorial-Series/8 Python to FPGA/3_manual_inference/README.md

 # Manual inference : Bonus readme for determined people !

+> [!CAUTION]
+> This part is not like the others, it will be hard for you to do it 100% on your own if you are a beginner.
+The video you be purposefully more details on this part, use it as support to help you getting through this part !

+## Why manual inference ?

 FINN Provides a very nice runtime environement based on Pynq to run FPGA inference directly from a notebook.

 However, you might want to run inference on other (unsuported) FPGA boards.
 Given that only 2 boards are made for PYNQ and only [a few](http://www.pynq.io/boards.html) are officially supported at the moment, we will do the FPGA inference manually.